adam-rumpf/pynetgen/README.md

 ## DIMACS File Format

 The resulting network is output as a file in [DIMACS graph format](http://dimacs.rutgers.edu/archive/Challenges/) (or printed to the screen, in case no file path is given).
 To give a brief description of the format, a DIMACS graph file is a pure text file in which every line begins with either the letter `c`, `p`, `n`, or `a` to specify what type of information it defines.

-In the case of a minimum-cost flows problem:
+In the case of a minimum-cost flows problem, the lines are formatted as follows:

 * `c` indicates a comment line.
 The output file begins with a header made up of comment lines describing the parameters used to generate the problem.
 * `p` indicates the problem definition.
 This follows the header and has the format `p min NODES DENSITY`, where: